Luis171899/readme.md/README.md

 # readme.md
-Hi, thabk you for grading me.
+Hi, thank you for grading me.